 - Library: A collection of more than 4500 of the most credible publications available on governance, social development, conflict and humanitarian issues.
 Brief, policy-oriented summaries of each document are provided, plus links to the full text.

 - Professional development reading packs: These e-learning resources provide thought-provoking introductions by international experts to governance, social development, conflict and humanitarian topics and the emerging issues and debates within them.
 Most packs are accompanied by video presentations.

 - Webinars: These accessible events enable discussion with international experts, and are later posted online as videos.
 They complement the reading packs.

-- Email bulletin: A monthly digest of key new resources on governance, social development, conflict and humanitarian issues from the GSDRC and beyond.
+- Email bulletin: A bimonthly digest of key new resources on governance, social development, conflict and humanitarian issues from the GSDRC and beyond.

 All of the GSDRC’s research and information services are accessible to any organisation working in international development, including governments, donors, NGOs, consulting firms, and research organisations.
 The web-based information services are provided free to everyone, while research services operate on a fee-for-service basis.
 Please contact us at to discuss your research needs.
 (Governments in developing countries may be able to request research free of charge in collaboration with their local FCDO office.)

 The GSDRC is supported by the UK Foreign, Commonwealth and Development Office (FCDO), the Australian Government, and the European Commission’s Instrument contributing to Stability and Peace (IcSP).
 DFID, Australian Government (DFAT aid program) and IcSP staff can therefore send requests to the rapid response research helpdesk service at no cost.
 More in-depth literature reviews are also free to DFAT staff, subject to approval of requests by the DFAT coordinator.